Bo Lundgren: Leader of the Moderate Party

+Career after politics

-In 1999, he succeeded Carl Bildt as party leader and became leader of the opposition.
-He resigned four years later after the party's poor results in the Swedish parliamentary election in 2002.
-He was succeeded by Fredrik Reinfeldt, who would move the party to the political centre.
-He then served as director general of the Swedish National Debt Office (Riksgäldskontoret) from 2004 to 2013.
+Lundgren served as director general of the Swedish National Debt Office (Riksgäldskontoret) from 2004 to 2013.
 He played a further role in the government's response to the late 2000s recession, along with Stefan Ingves the head of Sveriges Riksbank, which included the nationalisation of Carnegie Investment Bank.
 After leaving the Debt Office, he was appointed chairman of Sparbanken Öresund as well as of some other institutions.

-Lundgren earned a degree in business and administration from Lund University in 1972.
-He received an honorary doctorate from Lund University in 2010.
+Lundgren is still respected among many Moderates for his principled stand on issues as a leader, especially since Fredrik Reinfeldt has been pursuing more centrist policies.

 Currently, he is on the advisory board of OMFIF where he is regularly involved in meetings regarding the financial and monetary system.